tdviet/fedcloudclient-old/docs/install.rst

 Using fedcloudclient via Docker container:
 ******************************************

-You can use Docker container for testing **fedcloudclient** without installation
+You can use Docker container for testing **fedcloudclient** without installation.
+EGI Core Trust Anchor certificates and site configurations are preinstalled.

 ::